Fidelity Alternative Investments Beyond the Traditional

 Performance Data

 Past performance is no guarantee of future results.
-Fidelity Distressed Opportunities Fund LP ("Fund I") and Fidelity Credit Opportunities Fund II LP ("Fund II") performance shown is for the period 5/5/20 –3/31/25 and is unaudited.
-Fund I is closed to new investors.
+Fidelity Distressed Opportunities Fund LP ("Fund I") performance is shown since 5/5/2020 and Fidelity Credit Opportunities Fund II LP ("Fund II") performance shown is from 7/30/2024 and is unaudited.
+Fund I and Fund II are closed to new investors.
 Fund I is managed by FMR Co., Inc., a registered investment adviser; and Fund II is managed by Fidelity Diversifying Solutions LLC (FDS) an affiliated adviser within the Fidelity GIPS Firm definition.
 Net IRR is calculated net the highest fee applicable to the vintage being shown: 140bps for Fund I and 175bps for Fund II.
 Returns of less than one year are not annualized.
 Shareholder performance will vary based on (among other factors) the fee applicable to their investment.
-Fund I performance was achieved during a volatile market environment that may have provided unique investment opportunities that may not be available in the future.
-Not intended to represent the performance of Fund II, which will have a maximum fee of 175 bps.
+Fund I performance was achieved during a volatile market environment that may have provided unique investment opportunities that may not be available in the future and is not intended to represent the future performance of Fund II.
 There is no primary benchmark for the Funds.
-Indices may not be representative of the types of investments made by the Funds and there can be no assurance any such historical trends will continue in the future.

 Past performance is no guarantee of future results.